MonashBioinformaticsPlatform/enrichment_analysis_workshop/content/content/example-dataset.md

 ## The data : Differentially expressed genes

-The example dataset for today is the differential expression results.
+The example dataset for today is the RNAseq differential expression results.

 They can be accessed via this link: http://degust.erc.monash.edu/degust/compare.html?code=5b2c7805ab8f8c5f2dc8c72e61b049b0#?plot=mds